 Where is the Royal National Park?

-The Royal National Park is located only 30km south of the heart of Sydney as the crow flies.
+The Royal National Park is in New South Wales, located only 30km south of the heart of Sydney as the crow flies.
 It normally takes less than 90 minutes to drive there but you may get stuck in traffic during the weekend.

 The Royal National Park is very easy to access via public transport.
 You can catch a train to Cronulla from Sydney City (Eastern Suburbs & Illawarra Line; one hour) and then, after a five-minute walk, you can catch a ferry from Cronulla to Bundeena.
 The Royal National Park starts in Bundeena, around 15 minutes away from the marina.
 Visit Transport NSW and Cronulla ferries websites to plan your trip.

-If you do the Coastal Walk all the way from Bundeena to Otford (two-day hike), you can catch a train back to Sydney from Otford.
+If you do the Coastal Walk all the way from Bundeena to Otford (a two-day hike), you can catch a train back to Sydney from Otford.